 We were going to the hospital!
 I was still nervous, anxious – but I could handle it, provide the support and reassurance my daughter needed.

-All the Doctors and Nurses involved in treating my daughters finger were amazing, compassionate and understanding, taking time to explain everything to my daughter, reassure her.
+All the Doctors and Nurses involved in treating my daughters finger were amazing, compassionate and understanding, taking time to explain everything to my daughter and reassure her.
 I am so grateful to them all.